kodmunki/ku4js-webApp/README.md

     //ADD YOUR FORMS HERE
 };
 ```
+ **For further details you can view the [example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) application or watch the tutorial videos COMING SOON.**

 ###config.validators

-Configures the validation rules that your models can use to validate operation classes before they are transmitted
-to the server.
+ku4js-webApp validator configurations configure the validation rules that your models can use to validate data passed to them before they are transmit the data to the server.
+Often times in other architectures this validation is directly tied to the forms.
+In ku4js-webApps this functionality is decopled from the DOM and make available to both be unit tested and be leveraged for all incoming data whether from a form or anyother data source.

 ```javascript
 /*